-VCSELs (Vertical Cavity Surface Emitting Lasers) are semiconductor laser diodes, based on GaAs and other semiconductor materials, which is different from other light sources such as LEDs (light emitting diodes) or LDs (Laser Diodes).
+VCSELs (Vertical Cavity Surface Emitting Lasers) are semiconductor laser diodes, based on GaAs and other semiconductor materials. which is different from other light sources such as LEDs (light emitting diodes) or LDs (Laser Diodes).
 RPMC offers a selection of single-mode and multimode VCSELs, available in infrared (IR) wavelengths from 808nm to 940nm, with output power up to 200W.

 The most common light source on the market is LED light sources.
-VCSELs can be arranged in two-dimensional arrays so that a single chip can contain hundreds or thousands of individual light sources to increase maximum output power and long-term reliability.
+VCSELs can be arranged in two-dimensional VCSEL arrays so that a single chip can contain hundreds or thousands of individual light sources.
+VCSEL arrays allow an increase maximum output power and long-term reliability in a small footprint.
 LED is usually used in the early stage of 3D induction technology.
 However, due to the lack of resonator, LED laser beams are more dispersed than VCSEL, and the coupling efficiency is relatively low.
 Moreover, as VCSEL has higher accuracy, smaller size, lower power consumption, and higher reliability, more and more 3D cameras are using these devices.

 The VD Series of Vertical-Cavity, Surface-Emitting Laser emitters and arrays come in a wide range of output powers between 8mW and 200W (with 16 x 50W emitter array).
 They are available in 808nm, 850nm and 940nm wavelengths.
 They boast a long lifetime of >50,000 hours and a wide operating temperature range of -40C to 85C.
 Standard options include VCSEL, VCSEL w/ Diffusor, VCSEL & PD w/ Diffusor, and pulsed options.
 These low-cost lasers are ideal for a wide range of consumer products.